saboyle/LeavingCareWiki/Employment.md

 **Careermap** for apprenticeships and jobs [https://careermap.co.uk/jobs?jr=49e0afdc-7456-11f0-893f-0686a47ba19d](https://careermap.co.uk/jobs?jr=49e0afdc-7456-11f0-893f-0686a47ba19d)

-**Not Going To Uni** apprenticeships and other opportunities including a free online course run by an organisation called Launchpad that will introduce you to the world of AI in the workplace
+**Not Going To Uni** apprenticeships and other opportunities including a free online course that will introduce you to the world of AI in the workplace

 [https://notgoingtouni.co.uk/opportunities#](https://notgoingtouni.co.uk/opportunities#)

 [https://notgoingtouni.co.uk/opportunities-details/virtual-skills-and-work-experience-in-ai-8596#](https://notgoingtouni.co.uk/opportunities-details/virtual-skills-and-work-experience-in-ai-8596#)

+l
 **Don't Forget** to look up the websites of the companies you're interested in working for and check under 'Careers' or 'Opportunities' to see what jobs are available in the organisation